YunYouJun/valaxy/docs/pages/guide/deploy.md

 ::: en
 - Login to your Cloudflare account and navigate to "Pages" page.
 - Click `Create a project` and `Connect to Git`, then select your GitHub or GitLab repository and click `Begin setup`.
+- Select your Production branch.
+- Set `Build output directory` to `npm run build` .
-- Select your Production branch, set `Build output directory` to `dist` and add an environment variable.
+- Set `Build output directory` to `dist` and add an environment variable.

 > `NODE_VERSION`: `16` (Set Node version)